scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 remainder use Mac OSX.

-IPython [Pérez2007]_ notebooks introduced widgets in version 2, providing an easy, python-only way to program user interface elements in the IPython notebook.
-A browser-based graphical interface is familiar to all students, and because the widgets can be written in python, it is easy to couple them to software like astropy.
+IPython [Pérez2007]_ notebooks introduced widgets in version 2, providing an easy, Python-only way to program user interface elements in the IPython notebook.
+A browser-based graphical interface is familiar to all students, and because the widgets can be written in Python, it is easy to couple them to software like astropy.

-This paper describes a framework for coupling action-based widgets to python code, in the context of ``reducer``, a notebook for calibrating astronomical images.
+This paper describes a framework for coupling action-based widgets to Python code, in the context of ``reducer``, a notebook for calibrating astronomical images.
 In addition to coupling research-grade, open source software with a straightforward graphical interface, the notebook itself is a record of the